Price Controls and Anti-Monopoly in Kuwait

 • You notice a seller charging more than the official price for controlled goods.

-• You suspect businesses are colluding to raise prices in your area.
+• You suspect businesses are colluding to raise prices.

 • Essential goods are being hoarded or withheld to create artificial shortages.